lukas-krecan/ShedLock/README.md

 Please, note that CassandraLockProvider uses Cassandra driver v4, which is part of Spring Boot since 2.3.

 #### Consul
+ConsulLockProvider has one limitation: lockAtMostFor setting will have a minimum value of 10 seconds.
+It is dictated by consul's session limitations.

 Import the project

 ```xml